VoidSingularity/berry/README.md

 resources from Minecraft.**

 Files in this repository are licensed under the GNU Lesser General Public License, unless otherwise specified.

+The buildscript templates (`build.py` and `project_template.py`) are licensed under GNU General Public License.
+However, if you are using them for development, you do NOT have to publish your own mod under these terms, as the buildscripts do NOT exist at runtime/in production.
+Another template file `mapping.py` is licensed under MIT license.

 **Note:**
 some code comes from other places.
 See the copyright notice in those files for more info.